Calling all librarians and library staff across the UK – what will you do to celebrate National Libraries Day?

 - Put on a special event that gets people through the door – an author talk, a creative session with an illustrator, a party?

-- Run a membership campaign in the week running up to NLD13.
+- Run a membership campaign in the week running up to National Libraries Day.
 Hand out flyers in your local pubs, community and shopping centres.
 You could even enter everyone who joins that week into a prize draw.

 - Anticipate the day by asking users to write on a piece of paper or post-it note why they love their library or librarian and then create a display.
 If you have old photographs of your library, make a mini exhibition to act as a talking point and provoke nostalgic reminiscences.